kshitij3103/CronaFlow/README.md

 # CronaFlow - Resilient Distributed Task Scheduler

-CronaFlow is a highly resilient, full-stack distributed task scheduling engine designed to manage, persist, and execute asynchronous background workloads.
-Engineered with a decentralized polling architecture, CronaFlow guarantees at-least-once execution semantics for arbitrary jobs, API polling, and scheduled integrations (such as the built-in LeetCode GraphQL scraper).
+CronaFlow is a full-stack background task scheduler built with Spring Boot and React.
+It provides a reliable way to schedule, persist, and execute asynchronous tasks, such as sending emails or fetching external APIs.
+Built as a distributed system, CronaFlow stores its queue in a database and uses Redis for leader election.
+This allows you to deploy multiple worker nodes safely—if the active server goes down, a standby node seamlessly takes over to ensure no tasks are ever lost.
+It also features a built-in integration to automatically schedule email reminders for upcoming LeetCode contests.

 ---